blake-enyart/brownfield-of-dreams/README.md

 # Brownfield Of Dreams

-This is the base repo for a brownfield project used at Turing for Backend Mod 3.
+This is the final project built out from a brownfield project used at Turing for Backend Mod 3.

+The original code base and be referred to in the Github repo [here](https://github.com/turingschool-examples/brownfield-of-dreams).

 Project Spec and Evaluation Rubric: https://github.com/turingschool-examples/brownfield-of-dreams

-### Project Board
+### Project Requirements

-Students will continue to build on the existing code base using the cards within the following Github Project: https://github.com/turingschool-examples/brownfield-of-dreams/projects/1
+Students build on the existing code base using the cards within the following Github Project: https://github.com/turingschool-examples/brownfield-of-dreams/projects/1

 ### About the Project